 In projects where the developer is tasked with building interfaces that exchange information between multiple environments, access must often be granted, firewalls must be configured and credentials supplied.

 These setup activities affect the developer‘s productivity as they‘re unable to hit the ground running and must wait until environments have been configured and so on.
 Again, this has an impact on overall developer productivity.

 International development teams

-It’s not uncommon for development teams to be spread across multiple continents, the internet and online collaboration tools have made it easy to have a business model that offshores or near shores software development activities.
+It‘s not uncommon for a software development team to be spread across multiple continents, the internet and online collaboration tools have made it easy to have a business model that offshores or near-shores software development activities.

 Writing code that displays “Hello World” is clearly much simpler than writing middleware that performs sentiment analysis and runs natural language processing algorithms against incoming streams of text.
 You can‘t apply the same measuring stick to either developer in this sort of scenario.

 A developer may have implemented the required functionality as per a customer‘s requirement, it may work in their development environment and have been tested successfully but now must be integrated with another developer’s class library or functionality.

 On an enterprise implementation, this can be painful.
 Especially if the developer is in another time zone, cue conference calls, emails, and instant messaging sessions to clear any ambiguity and/or advice on the parameters that each developer expects to be passed to the functionality they have built.